pvvx/ATC_MiThermometer/README.md

 For successful flashing, it is necessary to connect 3.3V power to +Vbat and TX to SWS, and during "activation" connect the GND wire to -Vbat.

+(If the RTS or DTR connection is used with the chip's RST, then the GND to -Vbat connection does not require switching, since the "activation" is done automatically.)

 Alternative programmers:

 1. [TLSR825xComFlasher.py](https://github.com/pvvx/TlsrComSwireWriter) - partial simulation of `Telink 1-Wire` on a USB-UART adapter.